snotskie/ttrpg/md/index.md

 | Very Major | 8 |
 | Maximum | 13 |

-- **Focal Action Always Gets the Advantage:** The advantage movement a character gets as a result of rolling the highest when determining the Focal Action is separate from the movement of resolving the Focal Action.
+- **Advantage Doesn't Need Success or Win:** The advantage movement a character gets from *directing* the Focal Action is separate from the movement of *resolving* the Focal Action.
 They get their advantage movement whether or not the Focal Action goes on to fail, succeed, win, or lose.

 *Continued on next page.*